MithrilJS/mithril.js/docs/getting-started.md

 </html>
 ```

 Note that `m.render` is a very low level method in Mithril that draws only once and doesn't attempt to run the auto-redrawing system.
-In order to enable auto-redrawing, the `todo` module must be initialized by either calling `m.module` or by creating a route definition with `m.route`.
+In order to enable auto-redrawing, the `todo` component must be initialized by either calling `m.mount` or by creating a route definition with `m.route`.
 Also note that, unlike observable-based frameworks like Knockout.js, setting a value in a `m.prop` getter-setter does NOT trigger redrawing side-effects in Mithril.

 ---